borislavmavrin/stance-detection/README.md

 [0, 0, 0, 1]]

-Soft attention mechanism tries to learn these correspndence by modeling the weighting matrix in a soft way.
+Soft attention mechanism tries to learn these correspondence by modeling the weighting matrix in a soft way.
 Soft here means that the weights are not necessarily 0, 1, but rather from 0 to 1.
-This allows for the model to be end-to-end diffrentiable and thus can be estimated by gradient descent.
-This attention mechanism can be easily adapteed to a more genral class of time-series problems.
+This allows for the model to be end-to-end differentiable  and thus can be estimated by gradient descent.
+This attention mechanism can be easily adapted to a more general class of time-series problems.

 ### For more details see the thesis (file inside the repo): Mavrin_Borislav_201709_MSc.pdf

 ## How to run code:
-### 1. Install and activate virtual enviroment:
+### 1. Install and activate virtual environment:
  ```bash
  cd stance-detection
  pip2 install virtualenv